MICROBIOME AND GUT HEALTH

 “BAD gut bacterial balance actually causes you to be overweight, absent minded, and prone to illness.
 The only way to fix this is to test and correct.” ~ Dr. Lisbeth Roy

-- Identify GI bacterial imbalance
+- Identification of GI (gastrointestinal) bacterial imbalance

-FOR BALANCING AND STRENGTHENING YOUR MICROBIOME:
+11 TOP STRATEGIES FOR BALANCING & STRENGTHENING YOUR MICROBIOME:

 - Don’t take antibiotics unless absolutely necessary.